Gove Saulsbury

-Early life and family
+Early life and career

-Saulsbury was born in Mispillion Hundred, Kent County, Delaware, son of William and Margaret Ann Smith Saulsbury.
-His father was a descendant of the Salusbury Family of Wales, but changed the spelling of the name after the American Revolution due to his family's loyalist sympathies.
-He was the older brother of U.S. Senators Willard Saulsbury, Sr., and Eli M. Saulsbury and the uncle of U.S. Senator Willard Saulsbury, Jr. Gove Saulsbury attended Delaware College in Newark and graduated from the University of Pennsylvania Medical School in 1842.
-He married Rosina Jane Smith and had five children: Margaret, Olivia Smith, Rosa, Gove, and William.
+Saulsbury was born in Mispillion Hundred, Kent County, Delaware, son of William, the then-sheiff of Kent County, and Margaret Ann Smith Saulsbury.
+His father was a descendant of the Salusbury Family of Wales but changed the spelling of the name after the American Revolution due to his family's loyalist sympathies.
+He was the older brother of U.S. Senators Willard Saulsbury, Sr., and Eli Saulsbury, and he had two brothers with unknown names.
+He was also the uncle of U.S. Senator Willard Saulsbury, Jr. According to a local Caroline County history, Gove and his brothers attended the Chinquapin School in Burrsville.
+Gove later attended Delaware College in Newark, and he taught there for a short amount of time.
+He later graduated from the University of Pennsylvania Medical School in 1842 and established a practice at Dover.
+On November 1st, 1848, he married Rosina Jane Smith and had five children: Margaret, Olivia Smith, Rosa, Gove, and William.
 Saulsbury was a medical doctor and lived at the northwest corner of the Green in Dover.
 He and his family were members of the Methodist Church.
 Saulsbury's choice of religious denomination sparked some controversy within the family as both of his brothers were staunch Episcopalians.
 In 1861 he was President of the Delaware Medical Society.

 Professional and political career

 Saulsbury was elected to the Delaware State Senate and served in the 1863/64 and 1865/66 sessions.
 He was the Speaker in the 1865/66 session and succeeded to the office of Governor of Delaware on the death of Governor William Cannon on March 1, 1865.
 Defeating James Riddle of New Castle County, he was elected to a full term in his own right in 1866, and continued in office until January 17, 1871.
 He was a delegate to the Democratic National Convention in 1876.

 With Saulsbury as governor, the Democratic Party took full control in Delaware.
 Strongly opposed to the Thirteenth, Fourteenth, and Fifteenth Amendments to the U.S. Constitution, Saulsbury and the Democrats took every possible step to frustrate their implementation and deny the new rights given to African-Americans.
 This included the recommendation that African-Americans convicted of certain crimes be sold back into slavery.
 This fear-mongering was so successful that no Republicans were elected to the Delaware General Assembly in 1868, and hardly any were elected for many years thereafter.

 When Saulsbury's term was over, he wanted to assume the U.S. Senate seat held by his brother, Willard Saulsbury.
 Willard had compromised himself with a well-known drinking problem, and many wanted him replaced.
-Unfortunately for Gove Saulsbury, the third brother, Eli M. Saulsbury also wanted the seat.
+Unfortunately for Gove Saulsbury, the third brother, Eli Saulsbury also wanted the seat.
 After much balloting in the General Assembly, it became apparent to Willard that he could not win, so he switched his votes to Eli, who consequently won.
 Gove Saulsbury returned to his medical practice full-time.